 Battery and memory

-The Li Ion Battery of this model has a capacity of 2100MAh and it is also one of the details worthy of all praise.
-According to testing of this battery, it “carries” with one charge from 390h 3G stand by mode, and 15h ray talk in 3G mode.
-It is simply impossible to drain the battery of this model in a couple of hours of Wi Fi connection.
-All day use + the next day and the battery is still “holding”
+The Li-Ion Battery of this model has a capacity of 2100MAh and it is also one of the details worthy of all praise.
+According to the testing of this battery, it “carries” with one charge from 390h 3G standby mode, and 15h ray talk in 3G mode.
+It is simply impossible to drain the battery of this model in a couple of hours of Wi-Fi connection.
+All-day use + the next day and the battery is still “holding”